 Please note: you need to provide us with a FULL property description, such as: municipality, lot and concession, civic address and assessment roll number if known.
 As well, you will also be asked for a brief description of the project.
 Providing a site plan is often helpful.
-See site plan example.
+See our site plan example.

 To determine if SVCA approval is required further review may be needed before a response can be provided.